vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*

+## Add to the above
+Specific text editors such as Sublime Text and Text Wrangler are capable of identifying different types of programming languages (such as PHP / Perl / Java / C / SQL etc.) and will automatically provide syntax highlighting / coloring, proper indentation, encapsulation, automatic block / syntax completion & prediction.

 #### What are the top 3 characteristics of great web developers?

 Curiosity/creativity - The passion for creating/building and the hunger for learning new technologies